Man tries to immolate self near parliament, taken to hospital | Law-Order

 - India

-A man tried to immolate himself near the new Parliament building on Wednesday afternoon, an official of the Delhi Fire Service (DFS) said.
+A man in his early 30s tried to immolate himself near the new Parliament building on Wednesday afternoon, an official of the Delhi Fire Service said.

 A call regarding the incident near the Railway Bhawan opposite the Parliament building was received at around 3.35 pm and a fire tender was pressed into service, the official said.

-The security personnel deployed near Parliament rushed the man to the Ram Manohar Lohia Hospital, he said.
+The security personnel deployed near Parliament rushed the man identified as Jitendra, a resident of Bagpat in Uttar Pradesh, to the Ram Manohar Lohia Hospital, he said.

+''He set himself on fire at the roundabout near Rail Bhawan.
+The local police and railway police along with some people immediately extinguished the fire and the person was sent to the hospital,'' an official statement said.

+According to initial investigations, he took the extreme step due to a dispute with some individuals back home in Bagpat, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)